-CSF Additional Milestone Improvement Activities and Critical Success Factor 3: Increase Le Rationale Supporting Research Timeline Begin Date Timeline End Date Milestone 3A Provide ongoing, high- quality professional development for school leaders Provide ongoing leadership training that focuses on changing school and classroom practices and data-based instruction/evaluations to increae student and leadership achievement.
+CSF Milestone Supporting Research Timeline Begin Date Timeline End Date 3A Provide ongoing, high- quality professional development for school leaders through SIRC Provide ongoing leadership training that focuses on changing school and classroom practices and data-based instruction/evaluations to increae student and leadership achievement.
 SREB emphasizes developing real-world training, linking principal evaluation to student performance, and moving accomplished teachers into school leadership positions.
-8/2010 6/2013 38 Provide district support for operational flexibility in staffing, schedules, etc Leadership must have the ability to implement interventions and initiatives of the improvement project SEDL cites research from the field that concludes districts who support principals in implementing innovations are more successful in improving teacher effectiveness.
-8/2010 6/2013 3C Use rigorous, transparent, and equitable evaluation systems for principals Use evaluation systems that are designed with principal involvement and that take into account student growth, multiple observation based assessments of performance, and ongoing collections of professional practice reflective of student achievement and increased class/TAKS Successful schools research from Southern Regional Education Board indicates that "Good Principals are the Key to Successful Schools."
+8/2010 6/2013 3B Provide district support for operational flexibility in staffing, schedules, etc as recommended by CIT/TTIPS Leadership must have the ability to implement interventions and initiatives of the improvement project SEDL cites research from the field that concludes districts that support principals in implementing innovations are more successful in improving teacher effectiveness.
+8/2010 6/2013 3C Use rigorous, transparent, and equitable evaluation systems for principals and district leadership that are developed with the input of the person being evaluated and reflect student achievement and high school graduation rates Use evaluation systems that are designed with principal involvement and that take into account student growth, multiple observation-based assessments of performance, and ongoing collections of professional practice reflective of student achievement and increased high school graduation rates.
+Successful schools research from Southern Regional Education Board indicates that "Good Principals are the Key to Successful Schools."
 SREB emphasizes developing real-world training, linking principal evaluation to student performance, and moving accomplished teachers into school leadership positions.
-3C Identify and reward school leaders who in implementing the model have increased student achievement and course/TAKS passing rates passing rates.
-Use a three tier reward system that provides incentives that encourage career growth for leadership including conferences and graduate level opportunities.
-SREB research indicates that effective leaders are essential if students are to achieve at Jr. High levels, and school leadership 5/2011 6/2013
+1/2011 6/2013 3C Identify and reward school leaders who in implementing the model have increased student achievement and high school graduation rates Use a three tier reward system that provides incentives that encourage career growth for leadership including conference and graduate level opportunities.
+SREB research indicates that effective leaders are essential if students are to achieve at high levels, and school leadership begins with an effective principal.
+5/2011 6/2013